LED bulbs use 75% less energy than incandescent bulbs — DOE

 What to Read Next

-If you are leaning toward the more affordable Air Source route, you need to make sure you buy a unit built for winter.
-Read our breakdown on Cold Climate Heat Pumps and the NEEP Standards.
-Before you invest in either system, it is highly recommended to tighten your building envelope first—check out our guide on Air Sealing Physics and Insulation to reduce your required HVAC tonnage.
+If you are leaning toward the more affordable air-source route, you need to make sure you buy a unit built for winter.
+Read our breakdown on cold-climate heat pump performance data before you choose equipment.
+Before you invest in either system, tighten your building envelope first with air sealing physics and insulation so you do not buy more tonnage than the house needs.

 About the Expert